 A re-engagement email should also make it easy to get off your mailing list.
 This might seem counterintuitive.
 Why would you want to lose subscribers?
 But someone trapped on your list will grow to dislike your brand more and more with each unwanted email.

-To make unsubscribing easy, put a clearly marked unsubscribe link in each email.
+Put a clearly marked unsubscribe link in each email and make sure your unsubscribe page is clear and easy to navigate.
 This is a legal requirement in many parts of the world, but even if it weren’t, it’s still a best practice to let unhappy subscribers go.

 Write more than one email